colestrode/slack-standup-bot/README.md

 _Running a stand up:_

 `@bot start`: Start a stand up.
+Must be run in a public channel.

 `@bot end`: End a stand up that's in progress.
 Stand ups will end on their own once everyone has reported, so this is only if you need to end early.
+Must be run in a public channel.

+`@bot remind`: Remind non-responsive users to check in

 `@bot report in #channel`: Set a channel for post stand up reports.
 By default I'll use the channel the stand up started in.
 I have a pretty good memory, so you only need to tell me once :)

 `@bot where do you report?`: I'll tell you the which channel I'll post summary reports to..

-`skip`: Use this during a stand up to skip a user.

 _Adding and removing team members:_